RawadAlaryan/Design-Patterns/src/main/java/creationalDesignPatterns/factoryMethodDesignPattern/FactoryMethodDesignPattern.md

 - It uses inheritance and relies on a subclass to handle the desired object instantiation.<br/>

-### In Factory Method Design Pattern, we have the following elements:
+### Factory Method Design Pattern, we have the following elements:
 1. Factory: Interface for creating an object.
 Also called the "Creator".
 2. Concrete SubFactory: also called the "Concrete Creator".
 3. Product.